2023 European Athletics Indoor Championships: Highlights

 On 3 March, Belgium's Nafissatou Thiam broke the pentathlon world record of 5013 points set by Nataliya Dobrynska of Ukraine during the 2012 World Indoor Championships at the same Ataköy Arena, totalling a score of 5055 points.
 It was the first world record at the European Indoor Championships since 2011, making Thiam the first ever Belgian woman to set an official athletics world record (indoor or outdoor).
 In addition, with her third European indoor title, she became the most successful female pentathlete in history of this championships, retaining also her gold medal from the 2021 edition.
 Poland's Adrianna Sułek also went above previous record with a score of 5014 points and basically was the world record-holder for about six seconds, finishing first the 800 metres run, the final of the five events in pentathlon.

 Two additional championship records were broken: Norway's Jakob Ingebrigtsen ran a time 3:33.95 in the 1500 metres and Dutch women's 4 × 400 m relay team achieved a mark of 3:25.66, making them the third-fastest national team in history.
 One men's heptathlon and one women's pentathlon championship best as well as 39 national indoor records were set.
-There were four world world-leading marks and eight European-leading marks.
+There were four world-leading marks and eight European-leading marks.

 Ingebrigtsen completed the 1500 m/3000 m 'double-double', successfully defending both his titles from 2021 to increase his overall tally to six medals, including five golds.
 Greece's Miltiadis Tentoglou became the first man to win three consecutive long jump titles.
 Portugal's Pedro Pichardo in the triple jump and France's Kevin Mayer in the heptathlon also retained their titles.

-On the women's side, Netherland's Femke Bol secured the 400 m/4 × 400 m golden double as in previous edition.
+On the women's side, Netherlands' Femke Bol secured the 400 m/4 × 400 m golden double as in previous edition.
 Great Britain's Keely Hodgkinson in the 800 metres, Ukraine's Yaroslava Mahuchikh in the high jump and Portugal's Auriol Dongmo in the shot put also retained their titles.
 Laura Muir won a British record fifth title, taking victory in the 1500 m, after her historic 1500 m/3000 m 'double-double' from 2017 and 2019.
 Finland's Reetta Hurske claimed gold in the 60 metres hurdles, the first ever medal for her nation in the event.